-Occupational Specialty 2RXXX, 2T3X7, 3E6X1
+Occupational Specialty 2R0X1, 2R1X1, 2T3X7, 3E6X1

-Degree Requirements 64 semester hours.
 At least the Journeyman (5 skill-level) must be held at the time of graduation.
-A minimum of 16 semester hours of CCAF Institutional credit must be applied to graduate and can be fulfilled through technical education, LMMS, and/or Program Electives.
+A minimum of 15 semester hours of CCAF Institutional credit must be applied to graduate and can be fulfilled through technical education, LMMS, and/or Program Electives.